Somerset Employment and Skills

 Provide one-to-one support for you and your new employees to help them settle in and succeed

-Advide and guidance
+Advice and guidance

 Offer advice and guidance on reasonable adjustments and inclusive practices

-Support existing staff
+Support eligible staff

 Reduce recruitment costs